Recommendations for Specifying ASTM E74 Calibration Services

 Verification of the Calibration Supplier Can meet the Requirement.

-Reviewing many accredited laboratory Scope of Accreditation and certificates of calibration from the accredited laboratories, Morehouse has witnessed many laboratories not following the guidelines set forth in the ASTM E74 standard. (a blog about the top 3 common ASTM E74 common calibration errors can be found here ) Also witnessed were secondary accredited laboratories claiming measurement uncertainties lower than the calibration service provider who calibrated their standard load cell and much more.
+Reviewing many accredited laboratory Scope of Accreditation and certificates of calibration from the accredited laboratories, Morehouse has witnessed many laboratories not following the guidelines set forth in the ASTM E74 standard. ) Also witnessed were secondary accredited laboratories claiming measurement uncertainties lower than the calibration service provider who calibrated their standard load cell and much more.

 Purchase Order (PO) Description Template